RunestoneInteractive/RunestoneServer/docker/README.rst

 Environment Variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You will need to set a number of environmental variables to run Runestone.
-The easiest way to do so is to use a ``.env`` file, which docker will read automatically as it loads containers.
-A sample ``.env`` file is provided as ``docker/.env`` (copied from ``docker/.env.prototype`` on the first build).
+You may need to set values for environment variables to run Runestone.
+The easiest way to do so is to use a ``.env`` file, which Docker will read automatically as it loads containers.
+A sample ``.env`` file is provided as ``./.env`` (copied from `docker/.env.prototype <.env.prototype>` on the first build).

 If you are running a local test/development instance, you should not need to modify any of the settings in ``.env``.
 If you are setting up a production server, you will need to